 If you don’t qualify for SSDI benefits, you may still be eligible for Supplement Security Income benefits (SSI).
 To be approved, you must be disabled and meet strict asset and income rules that an RSSA analyst can explain to you.

 The qualification criteria for SSDI are complicated, and the comprehensive explanations are designed for doctors, attorneys, and other Social Security disability professionals.
 Even if you clearly qualify for SSDI benefits, you may be denied.
 That’s why you should turn to a Registered Social Security Analyst® to advocate for you!
 We’ll help you navigate the stringent application process, assist with your application, and fight for all of the benefits you deserve.
-Call today to schedule an appointment.

 Need Answers?
 Request Your Free Consultation